leotrs/rsm/docs/source/tutorials/special.rst

 Special tags
 ============

-All tags are introduced using the ``:tag-name: <contents> ::`` notation.
-However, some tags deviate from this standard.
+All tags may be introduced using the ``:tag-name: <contents> ::`` notation.
+However, some tags admit an alternative notation.

 Shorthand
 *********

 Some tags allow for *shorthand* notation.
-For example, the following are two different ways for introducing bold text.
+Shorthand notation does not need tag names or Halmoses to modify the contained text, it uses different delimiters instead.
+For example, the following are two different ways for introducing bold text, one using the standard ``:span:`` tag and another using shorthand notation and asterisks ``*``.

 .. rsm::